AlbertArakelyan/collaborative-markdown-editor-example/README.md

 </div>

 <p align="center" style="width: 90%; margin: 0 auto">
-Collaborative Markdown Editor built on modern web and simple web technologies with markdown editing libraries integrations.
+Collaborative Markdown Editor built on modern and simple web technologies with markdown editing libraries integrations.
 Can serve as a boilerplate for building your amazing app 😊.
 </p>

 ## 📦 Installation